Laurie Taylor (sociologist): Biography

 After attending Roman Catholic schools including St Mary's College, Crosby, Merseyside, then a direct grant grammar and now an independent school, Taylor trained as an actor at Rose Bruford College, Sidcup, associated with Joan Littlewood's Theatre Workshop in Stratford, London.
 He was also a teacher at the Forest Hill comprehensive school for boys.

-After earning degrees in sociology and psychology, as a mature student, at Birkbeck College and the University of Leicester, he joined the department of sociology at the University of York, eventually becoming a professor at that institution.
+After earning degrees in sociology and psychology, as a mature student, at Birkbeck College and the University of Leicester, Taylor joined the department of sociology at the University of York, eventually becoming a professor at that institution.
 He is retired from York.

 Taylor is sometimes thought to be the model for Howard Kirk in Malcolm Bradbury's novel The History Man although Bradbury and Taylor had not met at the time the book was written.
-Taylor was then a member of the Trotskyist International Socialists.
+Taylor was then a member of the Trotskyist political party International Socialists.

 Taylor is divorced from his third wife (whom he married in December 1988 in Camden), radio producer Cathie Mahoney who works on Loose Ends on BBC Radio 4.
 He was previously married to journalist Anna Coote, a former deputy editor of the New Statesman, who has also been associated with various public organisations.
 He is now married to Sally Feldman, journalist and former editor of Radio Four's Woman's Hour and currently a humanist celebrant.
+He is a Vice President of Humanists UK.

 Taylor's son, Matthew, is Chief Executive of the NHS Confederation.